AYiXi/Learn-for-life/Day-Log.md

 ### *2020-03-25*
 [REALI]
-- Refactor sele/base.py to compatible with the situation of wrong gzj password
+- Refactored sele/base.py to compatible with the situation of wrong gzj password
-- Almost finish the online training courses crawler [LEARN]
+- Almost finished the online training courses crawler
+- Detected account whose password need to be changed and leave it to LiYuanYuan [LEARN]
 - Python `hasattr()`, `delattr()`, `__setattr__()`, `__getattribute__()` function
 -